KwaiVGI/T2I-CoReBench/README.md

 ![teaser](assets/teaser.jpeg)

-**Overview of our T2I-CoReBench.** (a) Our benchmark comprehensively covers two fundamental T2I capabilities (i.e., *composition* and *reasoning*), further refined into 12 dimensions. (b–e) Our benchmark poses greater challenges to advanced T2I models, with higher compositional density than DPG-Bench [Hu et al., 2024] and greater reasoning intensity than R2I-Bench [Chen et al., 2025], enabling clearer performance differentiation across models under real-world complexities.
+**Overview of our T2I-CoReBench.** (a) Our benchmark comprehensively covers two fundamental T2I capabilities (i.e., *composition* and *reasoning*), further refined into 12 dimensions. (b–e) Our benchmark poses greater challenges to advanced T2I models, with higher compositional density than [DPG-Bench](https://arxiv.org/abs/2403.05135) and greater reasoning intensity than [R2I-Bench](https://arxiv.org/abs/2505.23493), enabling clearer performance differentiation across models under real-world complexities.
 Each image is scored based on the ratio of correctly generated elements.

 ## 📣 News
 - `2025/09` :star2: We have updated the evaluation results of <a href="https://seed.bytedance.com/en/seedream4_0" target="_blank"><strong>Seedream 4.0</strong></a>.